Dau2004/Chol_rl_summative/ASSIGNMENT_REPORT.md

 **Analysis:**

 **PPO** demonstrates excellent generalization with only 2% performance drop on unseen states.
-The policy successfully adapts to different spatial configurations, maintaining 98% mission completion rate.
+The policy successfully adapts to different spatial configurations of vaccine boxes and health facility locations, maintaining 98% mission completion rate.
 Low standard deviation (85.3) indicates consistent performance across diverse scenarios.

 **A2C** shows strong generalization (3.4% gap) with 96% success rate.
 Slightly higher variance (102.7) compared to PPO suggests occasional suboptimal decisions in novel configurations.
 VecNormalize helps the agent handle observation distribution shifts.

 **REINFORCE** exhibits significant generalization challenges (8.2% gap) with high variance (185.4).
-The agent overfits to training configurations, struggling with novel item-target arrangements.
-Success rate drops to 55%, completing only 1-2 deliveries in most test episodes.
+The agent overfits to training configurations, struggling with novel vaccine box and health facility arrangements.
+Success rate drops to 55%, completing only 1-2 vaccine deliveries in most test episodes.

 **DQN** fails on both training and test sets, showing no meaningful generalization.
-The agent learns basic collision avoidance but cannot generalize pickup-delivery sequences to new spatial layouts.
+The agent learns basic collision avoidance but cannot generalize vaccine pickup-delivery sequences to health facilities in new spatial layouts.

 **Key Insights:**
 - Policy gradient methods (PPO, A2C) generalize better than value-based (DQN) for this task